bcgov/rockychat/data-prep/README.md

 # Check roles assigned to a SP:
 az role assignment list --assignee <SP_ID> --query "[].{Role:roleDefinitionName, Scope:scope}" -o table

-# make sure to match the value and put that into the .env file
+# make sure to match the value and put that into the .env file (more details in the following section "How to update the Azure Client credential")
 AZURE_CLIENT_ID=<appId>
 AZURE_TENANT_ID=<tenant>
 AZURE_CLIENT_SECRET=<password>